elliottback/Whisky-Reviews/reviews/Laphroaig 10 Year Old Cask Strength Batch 12.md

 * **Taste:** burning tires, huge smokey peat, honey-roasted pork, sweet jerky, chalk; custard and fruit tarte
 * **Finish:** medium-long, somewhat dry with hints of fruit compote and iron

-An excellent Laphroaig, this goes on my top-shelf with their port-finished Cairdeas and the quarter cask.
-Preferentially, and this is just my personal opinion, young, cask-strength Laphroaigs are the distilleries strong point; they outshine 20-to-30 year olds.
+An excellent Laphroaig, this goes on my top-shelf with their port-finished Cairdeas and the Quarter Cask.
+Preferentially, and this is just my personal opinion, young, cask-strength Laphroaigs are the distillery's strong point; they outshine 20-to-30 year olds.
 I love young, fiery Laphroaig!

 **Rating: 8/10**